-Join Dermot O' Connor for an in-depth discussion in this video Rolling and flipping frame rates, part of Traditional 2D Animation in Harmony.
+Join Dermot O' Connor for an in-depth discussion in this video Rolling and flipping frame rates, part of Creating 2D Animation in Harmony.

 - [Voiceover] If you're new to drawing animated cartoons, of if you're new to Harmony, there are a few things to know.
 Hand drawn animation takes longer to create, so you must have patience and stamina.
 Start with simple scenes, see how long they take to finish, and decide whether or not this method is practical, or whether you should stick with puppet or CGI animation.
 Hand drawing animation in Harmony will almost always take longer than with CGI or puppet animation, but it is a lot faster than animating on paper.